apache/pekko/docs/src/main/paradox/actors.md

 @@@ warning { title=IMPORTANT }

-Messages can be any kind of object but have to be immutable. @scala[Scala] @java[Akka] can’t enforce immutability (yet) so this has to be by convention. @scala[Primitives like String, Int, Boolean are always immutable.
+Messages can be any kind of object but have to be immutable. @scala[Scala] @java[Pekko] can’t enforce immutability (yet) so this has to be by convention. @scala[Primitives like String, Int, Boolean are always immutable.
 Apart from these the recommended approach is to use Scala case classes that are immutable (if you don’t explicitly expose the